Last updated: Oct, 2020

 If there is something up ahead then Destiny has a place in time, it may well exist.

-It seems that in order to want to stay alive we must believe that there is nothing out there in the future.
+It seems that in order to want to stay alive we must believe that there is nothing out there in the future, that destiny does not exist.
 It could be a classic case of subterfuge on the part of evolution, if you choose to believe it.
 Otherwise, you have no choice but to believe it.
 Believe or die!

-This article states that for time to exist it must exist in its entirety.
-For progress to be made, the past must be connected to the future; choices become irrelevant, the present also.
-But this is only the beginning.
+The author states that for time to exist it must exist in its entirety.
+For progress to be made, the past must be connected to the future; choices become irrelevant as does the present moment, because destiny does exist.
+It's a start.
+However, the surface has barely been scratched.
 In the next chapter, part 2.
-Time, the question will be where this progress is coming from and where it is going to.
+Time, the question will be, how does time work -- will it ever end?